 The PFEW provides representation, in the form of legal assistance, to its members.
 The PFEW Claims department is responsible for processing and dealing with all criminal, misconduct, employment and civil applications for legal assistance that comply with the PFEW Fund Rules (which form part of our overall Federation Rules).

-Claims are submitted to PFEW via local Federation Branch Boards and the large majority of employment claims are dealt with by our in-house legal team.
 The Claims department processes in the region of 6,000 cases a year including dealing with the ongoing criminal trials, misconduct investigations and hearings, employment matters, civil actions, inquests, judicial reviews and any IOPC (Independent Office for Police Conduct) investigations that include death after police contact.

-Legal advice and representation to which we provide legal provision for our members is outlined in our Fund Rules and complies with the requirements of our funding criteria.
-Each case requirement differs but support is offered to those whose applications meet the standards of the funding criteria, in accordance with our Fund Rules.
+Each case differs but support is offered to those whose applications meet the standards of the funding criteria, in accordance with our Fund Rules.

-2. An assessment by the local Federation will be carried out to ascertain if the claim fits within the PFEW Fund Rules and funding criteria.
+2. An assessment by the local Federation office will be carried out to ascertain if the claim fits within the PFEW Fund Rules and funding criteria.

 5. Once Federation HQ receives the claim a further funding assessment is carried out in respect of the criteria and Fund Rules.